Using Investment Goals At Betterment

 TABLE OF CONTENTS

-Goal-based investing is based on a technique used by institutional investors called “asset-liability management,” which aims to match future assets with future expenditures.
-In other words, goal-based investing seeks to ensure that you have enough money when you plan to spend it in the future.
+When you provide a target date (when you expect to spend the money) and target amount (how much you think you will want to spend), we use a technique called “asset-liability management,” which aims to match future balances with future spending.
+In other words, we try to ensure that you have enough money for when you plan to spend it in the future.

 What does a goal look like at Betterment?